 Does knee pain require surgery?

 In most cases, knee pain does not require surgery.
-Surgery is also an invasive treatment with a significant recovery time, hence it is not typically considered as a ‘first line’ treatment when there are plenty of conservative options available, like strapping, bracing, rehab exercises and activity modification, that can help effectively heal the injury.
+Surgery is also an invasive treatment with a significant recovery time, hence it is not typically considered a ‘first line’ treatment when there are plenty of conservative options available, like strapping, bracing, rehab exercises and activity modification, that can help effectively heal the injury.

 Can knee pain ever truly go away or will I always have a mild dull ache or discomfort?